When is the best time to visit Germany?

 Snowed-in Bremen Town Musicians statue

-Me on top of what Brocken mountain in what seemed like an “otherworldly” snow landscape.
+Me on top of the Brocken mountain in February in what seemed like an “otherworldly” snow landscape.

 The steam train that takes you up to the Brocken mountain in the Harz region.